-- Kindergarten-Hess Go to the conference room walking on the right side of the hall.
-Move as far back in the room as possible. - Kindergarten Zietlow- Go to the conference room walking on the right side of the hall.
-Move as far back in the room as possible. - Kindergarten -Kintzle -Go to the Title I room walking on the left side of the hall.
+Kindergarten-Hess - Go to the Title 1 room walking on the left side of the hall.
+Move as far back in the room as possible.

+Kindergarten - Zietlow- Go to the conference room walking on the right side of the hall.
+Move as far back in the room as possible.

+Kindergarten -empty room -Go to the Title I room walking on the left side of the hall.
 Move as far back in the room as possible.